HabFract/habfract.github.io/README.md

 # habfract.github.io
 Welcome to Habit/Fract, the innovative habit tracking application that revolutionizes the way you connect daily actions to your greatest ambitions.
-Born from the need to visualize the journey from grand ideas to the smallest units of habit (and back again), HabitFract offers a unique visualisation of your daily behaviours that helps you see the bigger picture while staying grounded in day-to-day progress.
+Born from the need to visualize the journey from grand ideas to the smallest units of habit (and back again), Habit/Fract offers a unique visualisation of your daily behaviours that helps you see the bigger picture while staying grounded in day-to-day progress.

 With HabitFract, you will be able to: